ahmedkhliaa/streamlit_electricity_dashboard/README.md

 - **Customizable Date and Time Filters**: Select specific date ranges and hourly intervals to view electricity prices over multiple time frames.
 - **Interactive Visualizations**: Choose between bar and step chart visualizations to explore the data interactively.
-- **Data Source Integration**: The app seamlessly fetches electricity price data from the AWATT API and processes it for display.
+- **Data Source Integration**: The app seamlessly fetches electricity price data from the Awattar API-Datenfeed and processes it for display.

 ## Installation